josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

     IReferenceable&lt;T&gt;
   </summary>

 This interface exposes a reference to an object of type `T`, allowing the object to be used and potentially modified.

 **Notes:**

 - This interface inherits from `IReadOnlyReferenceable<T>` and `IEquatable<IReferenceable<T>>`.
 - This type allows public implementation or inheritance.
-- In .NET 9.0 and later, `T` allows `ref struct`.
+- Starting with .NET 9.0, `T` can be a `ref struct`.

 #### Properties: